 - Our 2020 Remote Learning Comment and Win contest lasted from mid-March through May 18 and was a big success!
 More than 200 commenters expressed their opinions, ideas, emotions, and stories on our KWHS articles!
 Be sure to read about all the winners for Round 1 (comment on anything), Round 2 (respond to another commenter), Round 3 (storytelling) and Round 4 (innovation in action).
 And congratulations to Abby C., the 2020 Comment and Win Grand Prize winner!
 Abby won a spot in The Saturn Parable online leadership simulation.

 We regularly publish essays written by high school students.
-Want to motivate your students?
-Assign them an essay for the KWHS website.
-You can use our brief guide on writing student essays for KWHS to help shape your remote assignment.
+Students, send us your ideas!
+You can use our brief guide on writing student essays for KWHS for inspiration — or for teachers, to help shape a remote assignment.

 We always want to hear from you.
 Do you have ideas, feedback, suggestions for improvement?
 Contact our Wharton Global Youth team.